Last updated: December 26, 2022

 How to act in an emergency?

-If you know someone who is being harassed online or if you are a victim of cyberstalking and the situation requires urgent help; the police, Alert the police or gendarmerie directly.
+If you know someone who is being harassed online or if you are a victim of cyberharassment and the situation requires urgent help; law enforcement, Alert the police or gendarmerie directly.

-In an emergency, you can contact the police or gendarmerie via phone or text message, if ever you cannot speak.
+In case of emergency, you can contact the police or gendarmerie via telephone or SMS, if you are unable to speak.

 Here are EMERGENCY numbers to know.

-It is important to know that if you are hearing impaired or if you are unable to speak, contact the emergency services by SMS by writing to 114.
+It is important to know that if you are hard of hearing or unable to speak, contact emergency services by SMS by writing to 114.
 You will then communicate in writing with a professional.

 The goal here will be to involve them by explaining to them that personal information against you is circulating between malicious people and that you are afraid for yourself or your loved one.

-If you ever have information on the people harassing you or at least a part of it, do not hesitate to pass it on to the police so that they can intervene.
+If you ever have information about the people who are harassing you, or at least some of them, do not hesitate to pass it on to the police to allow them to intervene.
 Moreover, following this call, we advise you to file a complaint.

-We also advise you to do it, even if you did not have to call urgently elsewhere because it is the only way to stop what is happening.
+We also advise you to do this, even if you have not had to call urgently because it is the only way to stop what is happening.

 How to report content to the police?